DerwenAI/kglab/README.md

 pip install -r requirements.txt
 ```

-Then to use the library with some simple use cases:
+Then to use the library with a simple use case:
 ```
 import kglab